Fáinne: 'An Fáinne Nua'

 The Gold Fáinne was manufactured from 9ct Gold, whilst the other two were sterling silver.
 The Coloured Fáinne also had an enamel blue ring separating two concentric silver circles.
 The prices for the Gold, Silver and Coloured varieties in 1968 were twelve shillings and sixpence, four shillings and five shillings respectively.

 They were popular in Ireland during the 1960s–1970s, but fell into relative disuse shortly afterwards.
 Included among reasons commonly given for this were that the change in fashion made it impractical to wear a lapel pin; the resumption of hostilities in Northern Ireland making people either not wanting to show publicly a "love for things Irish" for fear of intimidation; or, for the more radical elements to place "Irishness" second to "freedom".

 Non-Fáinne variations

-Cúpla Focal brooch
+Cúpla Focal badge

-As cúpla focal means "a couple of words", one would assume that it was for beginners.
-This is contradicted by the Fáinne website, with a statement to the effect it is worn to show support for the language.
+As cúpla focal means "a couple of words".
+The Conradh na Gaeilge website notes that this badge is "Suitable for anyone who has a few words of Irish."